PeterSethaphan/Bodycam-overlay-Edit-by-Alex_Dubbler/readme.txt

 instructions:

-open readme.md or readme.txt and read
+open readme.md or readme.txt and read;
-after that open bodycam.html (in notepad) and read the beginning and then u do what is said there and after that after like customizing everything
+after that open bodycam.html (in notepad);
+and read the beginning;
+and then u do what is said there;
+**and after that if you want to work with OBS do following below**:

 ==Below is a part for work with OBS==

-you just go to obs
+you just go to obs;
-go to sources
+go to sources;
-press +
+press +;
-press browser
+press browser;
-write some name and press ok
+write **Bodycam** or some other name and press ok;
-mark that it is a local file
+mark that it is a local file;
-and put the path to the bodycam.html file
+and put the path to the bodycam.html file;